Molecular GNNs: Learning on Atoms and Bonds

 Examples: MPNN (Gilmer et al., 2017), AttentiveFP.

-Limitation: cannot distinguish stereoisomers (L-alanine vs D-alanine have identical connectivity).
-Missing 3D information.
+Limitation: cannot distinguish stereoisomers (L-alanine and D-alanine have identical connectivity), and cannot represent any 3D quantity at all.

 Level 2: 3D Distance-Based (Invariant)

 Add interatomic distances as edge features.
-Build a graph where all atoms within cutoff distance r_c are connected (not just bonded atoms).
+Build a graph where all atoms within a cutoff distance \(r_c\) are connected, not just bonded ones.

-SchNet (Schütt et al., 2017): uses continuous-filter convolutions based on radial basis functions of distance:
+SchNet (Schütt et al., 2017): uses continuous-filter convolutions, with the filter generated from radial basis functions of the distance:

 Level 3: Angular GNNs (Bond Angles)